TranPhucVinh/Raspberry-Pi-GNU/Kernel/Raspbian booting process.md

 **Property value**:

 * ``enable_uart``: ``enable_uart=1`` requests that the kernel creates a serial console, accessible using GPIOs 14 and 15 (pins 8 and 10 on the 40-pin header)
 * ``kernel`` will specify the boot partition to use when loading the kernel.
 The default value on the Raspberry Pi 3 and 3+ is ``kernel7.img``, while other Raspberry Pi board takes different kernel image like kernel.img, kernel8.img,...
+In Raspberry Pi 3 and 3+ config.txt, ``kernel`` is not specified so it will take its default value.